-Includes ₹ (36.85) relating to the Parent Company, which during the year elected to exercise the option permitted under Section 115BAA of the Income-tax Act, 1961 as introduced by the Taxation Laws (Amendment) Act, 2019.
-Accordingly, the Parent Company has recognized provision for Income-tax for the year ended March 31, 2020 and re-measured its deferred tax liabilities (net) based on the rate of 22% plus surcharge and cess as prescribed in the Act.
+During the current year, the corporate tax rate in Bangladesh was reduced from 35% to 32.5% through Finance Act, 2020.
+Accordingly, the subsidiary has re-measured its deferred tax asset (net) based on the rate of 32.5% as prescribed in the Act.
+The Parent Company, during the previous year elected to exercise the option permitted under Section 115BAA of the Income-tax Act, 1961 as introduced by the Taxation Laws (Amendment) Act, 2019.
+Accordingly, the Parent Company had recognized provision for Income-tax for the year ended March 31, 2020 and re-measured its deferred tax liabilities (net) based on the rate of 22% plus surcharge and cess as prescribed in the Income Tax Act.